lplpqq/xal-cipher/README.md

 # XAL token cipher

-Python implementation of xal token generation and decoding The XAL token serves as a fingerprint that contains browser data
+The XAL token serves as a fingerprint that contains browser data.
+This is python implementation of xal token generation (thus forging) and decoding